Great White Wonder: Great White Wonder II

 In 1970, TMQ released another version of Great White Wonder, entitled Great White Wonder II.
-Many of the tracks were lifted from the Stealin' and John Birch Society Blues bootlegs, as well as tracks from the "Basement Tapes".
+Many of the tracks were lifted from the Stealin and John Birch Society Blues bootlegs, and seven more tracks from the "Basement Tapes" were featured.
 However, each track was pressed from a unique source tape, not copied directly from the original LP.
 This resulted in a rather high-quality release, in terms of sound.

 All songs written by Bob Dylan, except when noted.